PMoureu/samples-Python-RPS/Tutorial-IUpdater/README.md

 For example, the DocumentOpened event allows to read project informations and check a condition.
 DocumentClosing sounds good to unregister the updater.

-In the below code, we create 2 functions, one to check if our specific parameter 'DoubleHeight' is found in the project (you can replace this with any test), then run the updater : checkUpdater, and the other to unregister the updater : removeUpdater() These "events functions" need to implement two specific parameters : sender and args.
+In the below code, we create 2 functions,
+- checkUpdater() to check if our specific parameter 'DoubleHeight' is found in the project (you can replace this with any test) then run the updater,
+- removeUpdater() to unregister the updater

+These "events functions" need to implement two specific parameters : sender and args.
-- sender is object who called event
+- sender is the object who called event
 - args gives access to the scope.

 startup.py content :